-Failure to pay by the deadline or complete the yearly required modules will result in loss of a clinical placement and possible program dismissal.
+Failure to pay by the deadline or complete the yearly required modules will result in the loss of clinical placement and possible program dismissal.

 NOTE: Clinical agencies reserve the right to amend clinical health and professional requirements for the WCC Nursing Program for the continuation of clinical learning experiences.